Twigby can save you a ton of money, but it will never compete with AT&T when it comes to overall performance.

 Other than that 4 GB plan, all of AT&T’s postpaid cell phone plans come with unlimited talk, text, and data.
 All of these plans also get you access to AT&T’s 5G network.
 But there are a few key differences between the Unlimited Starter, Extra, and Elite plans.

 - Unlimited Starter comes with a few restrictions.
 Your video streaming will be pegged at 1.5 Mbps (so no HD).
-You won’t get any hotspot data.
+You will get 3 GB a month in hotspot data.
 And even before you hit the 50 GB data cap, your speeds are subject to slowdowns from deprioritization.

 - Unlimited Extra gives you some more privileges.
 Your video streams will still be throttled, but you’ll get 15 GB of hotspot data and a 50 GB data cap (without deprioritization).

-- Unlimited Elite lets you have HD quality video streaming, 30 GB of hotspot data, a 100 GB data cap, and it even hooks you up with a free HBO MAX subscription!
+- Unlimited Elite lets you have HD quality video streaming, 40 GB of hotspot data, and no high-speed data cap.
+And it even hooks you up with a free MAX subscription!

 These three unlimited data plans from AT&T are serious performers.
 You’ll get fast data speeds in pretty much every metropolitan and suburban area.
 But, of course, they aren’t the cheapest.